Ready, Set, Grow!

 Serious outside interest has developed for the use and future of our Annex building.
-We are promptly forwarding such requests to the Diocese of Metuchen for their further deliberations and decisions.
+We have promptly forwarded such requests to the Diocese of Metuchen for their further deliberations and decisions.

 St. Joseph parish leadership is committed to surpassing levels of stewardship, the greater good for our parishioners and the value of community partnering as we reflect and act decisively with the future of our properties, finances and mission.